Qiskit/documentation/README.md

 This is the quickest, easiest, and most helpful way to contribute to this project and improve the quality of Qiskit&reg; and IBM Quantum&trade; documentation.
 There are a few different ways to report issues, depending on where it was found:

 - For problems you've found in the [Qiskit SDK API Reference](https://docs.quantum.ibm.com/api/qiskit) section, open an issue in the Qiskit repo [here](https://github.com/Qiskit/qiskit/issues/new/choose).
-- For problems you've found in the [Qiskit Runtime IBM Client](https://docs.quantum.ibm.com/api/qiskit-ibm-runtime) section, open an issue in the Qiskit IBM Runtime repo [here](https://github.com/Qiskit/qiskit-ibm-runtime/issues/new/choose).
+- For problems you've found in the [Qiskit Runtime Client](https://docs.quantum.ibm.com/api/qiskit-ibm-runtime) section, open an issue in the Qiskit IBM Runtime repo [here](https://github.com/Qiskit/qiskit-ibm-runtime/issues/new/choose).
 - For problems you've found in any other section of [docs](https://docs.quantum.ibm.com), open a content bug issue [here](https://github.com/Qiskit/documentation/issues/new/choose).

 ### 2. Suggest new content